125 Best First Dance Songs For Wedding Couples

 Not only does the song not have to be slow, but it doesn’t have to adhere to any musical genre.
 Many wedding couples take dancing lessons to a jazz song, classical, or a rock ballad.
 That way, bridal couples don’t look goofy dancing in a circle through the whole song (like we did).

 Couples who take dance lessons have a deeper connection to the song.
-It will have significant meaning to them the rest of their lives since they spent so long practicing it.
+It will have significant meaning to them for the rest of their lives since they spent so long practicing it.
 They will also have the memories of getting the lessons together — a great break from the stress of planning the wedding.

 What Should You Choose for Your First Dance Song?